jasonyu1996/capstone-c/README.md

     cargo run <path-to-source-file>

+Or

+    ./target/debug/capstone-c [options] <path-to-source-file>

+The compiler takes some options which can either be used to set a custom machine start state, or to help with debugging the output (`--help` or `-h`).

+    OPTIONS:
+        --clock-rate <CLOCK_RATE>    [default: 500]
+        --gpr-n <GPR_N>              [default: 32]
+    -h, --help                       Print help information
+        --mem-size <MEM_SIZE>        [default: 65536]
+        --print-comments
+        --show-ast
+        --stack-size <STACK_SIZE>    [default: 16384]
+    -V, --version                    Print version information

-The standard output is in a format that can be directly run in the TEECap emulator.
+The standard output is in a format that can be directly run in the Capstone emulator.
 Therefore, you can pipe them for better convenience.

 You can start with the C files in the `samples` folder.

 Two environment variables influence the compiler behaviours:
-* `TEECAP_SHOW_AST`: if it is set, the compiler will also display the syntax tree of the source file display the syntax tree of the source file
+* `TEECAP_SHOW_AST`: if it is set, the compiler will also display the syntax tree of the source file
 * `TEECAP_PRINT_COMMENTS`: if it is set, the compiler will emit in the output.